RahulAggarwalPuresoftware/arm-software-developers/content/en/cloud/clair/distributed_clair.md

 Using your AWS Account, launch an ARM 64-bit instance running Ubuntu.

-Then follow [this documentation](https://quay.github.io/clair/howto/deployment.html#distributed-deployment) to run Clair in the Distributed Mode.
+Then follow [this documentation](https://quay.github.io/clair/howto/deployment.html#distributed-deployment) to run Clair in the distributed mode.

 ### Steps in brief